San Juan, Philippines

 We asked people if there is a lot of crime.
 They answered:

 "Like many urban areas, San Juan in the Philippines does experience crime.
 The types of crime can range from petty theft and pickpocketing to more serious offenses such as drug trafficking and violent crime.
 However, the local government and police force are actively working to reduce crime rates and improve safety.
 It's important to note that crime rates can vary from neighborhood to neighborhood.
 While some areas may have higher crime rates, others may be relatively safe.
-Tourists and residents are advised to take standard precautions to protect their personal safety and belongings," said one expat in San Juan.
+Tourists and residents are advised to take standard precautions to protect their personal safety and belongings," explained one expat living in San Juan, Philippines.

 Is there a lot of diversity?
 Are people in San Juan accepting of differences?